Google delivers minor updates to Daydream View headset, bumps up price to $99

 Today, Google showcased a new version of its Google Daydream headset.
 It’s a little better in a lot of ways but it’s also $99, $20 more than the previous version.

 It looks largely the same, but it’s gaining the same color palette as the Google Home Mini: gray, charcoal and coral.
-A lot of things have been tweaked for a better experience and to capitalize on the bigger screen sizes to increase filed-of-view so you can see more in the headset.
+A lot of things have been tweaked for a better experience and to capitalize on the bigger screen sizes to increase field-of-view so you can see more in the headset.

 The new lenses are a lot more complex that what came before it and are comparable to what you’d see in a Vive or Rift.
 There’s a new design for the front plate so your device doesn’t heat up too much and there’s a top strap so it’s a bit more comfortable.

-The price bump from $79 to $99 is a little risky, but at this point Samsung has already raise the price of the Gear VR with controller to $129 so there’s a little bit less pressure on Google to keep the price so low.
+The price bump from $79 to $99 is a little risky, but at this point Samsung has already raised the price of the Gear VR with controller to $129 so there’s a little bit less pressure on Google to keep the price so low.
 Then again, how expensive is VR before people start really questioning what a bad deal it is.

 The device adds the ability to cast your experience to the big screen so you can showcase the content you’re experiencing.
-VR is something that people want to try and show off to others, with this feature, the idea is to make it easier for everyone to have a social experience even when only one person is in frame.This is already a feature that Gear VR supports, so this isn’t exactly a majorly distinguishing feature.
+VR is something that people want to try and show off to others, with this feature, the idea is to make it easier for everyone to have a social experience even when only one person is in frame.This is already a feature that Gear VR supports, so this isn’t exactly a distinguishing feature.

 Daydream is available on a few devices now, most notably the latest classes of Samsung’s hardware including the Galaxy S8 and Note8.
 The Pixel 2 and Pixel 2 XL will obviously both support it, just as their predecessors did.